kartuz007/KillerX/README.md

 ## Refund ??

-+ Well, No refund is not available because You're buying this key to ban someone account, And I'be already told you If tool doesn't work then I'll ban that account for you.
++ Well, No refund is not available because You're buying this key to ban someone account, And I've already told you If tool doesn't work then I'll ban that account for you.

 ## Screenshots